EnigmaCurry/script-wizard/README.md

 # Pick a date between 2023/10/01 and 2023/10/20:
 DATE=$(script-wizard date "Enter a date" --week-start monday --format "%Y-%m-%d" --min-date "2023-10-01" --max-date "2023-10-20" --help-message "yadda yadda")
 ```

+## Common options

+ * `--json` - the default is to print raw text even if it spans
+   multiple lines.
+If you specify `--json` it will print it as compact
+   JSON on a single line, splitting lines into lists of strings, or as
+   a quoted string if its just supposed to be one line, depending on
+   the subcommand.